-WEATP Training Yes No N/A Has WEATP training been completed by all new hires (construction and monitors)?
-Erosion and Dust Control (Air and Water Quality) Have temporary erosion and sediment control measures been installed?
-Are erosion and sediment control measures properly installed and functioning?
-Is mud tracked onto paved public roadways cleaned up in accordance with the project's SWPPP?
-Is dust control being implemented (i.e., access roads watered, haul trucks covered, streets cleaned on a regular basis)?
+Worker Environmental Awareness Program (WEAP) Training Yes No N/A Is the WEAP training in place and does it appear to have been completed by all new hires (construction and monitors)?
+Erosion and Dust Control (Air and Water Quality) Yes No N/A Have temporary erosion and sediment control measures (BMPs) been installed?
+Are erosion and sediment control measures (BMPs) properly installed (without apparent deficiencies) and functioning as intended during rain events?
+Are measures in place to avoid/minimize mud tracking onto public roadways, in accordance with the project's SWPPP?
+Is dust control being implemented (i.e., access roads watered, haul trucks covered, dirt piles are tarped, streets cleaned on a regular basis)?
 Are work areas being effectively watered prior to excavation or grading?
-Is excessive fugitive dust leaving the work area?
-Equipment Are all vehicles observed maintaining a speed limit of 15 mph on unpaved roads?
-Are all vehicles/equipment observed arriving onsite clean of sediment or plant debris?
-Are vehicles/equipment turned off when not in use?
-Work Areas Is vegetation disturbance within work areas minimized?
+Are measures are in place to stabilize soils and effectively suppress fugitive dust?
+Equipment Yes No N/A Are observed vehicles maintaining a speed limit of 15 mph on unpaved roads?
+Are observed vehicles/equipment arriving onsite clean of sediment or plant debris?
+Are observed vehicles/equipment turned off when not in use?
+Work Areas Yes No N/A Is vegetation disturbance within work areas minimized?
 Is exclusionary fencing or flagging in place to protect sensitive biological or cultural resources?
-Are vehicles, equipment, and construction personnel staying within approved work areas and on approved roads?

-Are all excavations and trenches covered at the end of the day?
-Are ramps installed at 100-foot intervals with ramps not exceeding 2:1 slopes?
-Biology Have preconstruction surveys been completed for biological (wildlife, nesting birds, San Diego desert woodrat, California red-legged frog, southwest willow flycatcher, least Bell's vireo) resources as appropriate?
+Are observed vehicles, equipment, and construction personnel staying within approved work areas and on approved roads?
+Are excavations and trenches covered at the end of the day?
+Are wildlife escape ramps installed at 100-foot intervals with ramps not exceeding 2:1 slopes?
+Biology Yes No N/A Have preconstruction surveys been completed for biological (wildlife, nesting birds, coastal California gnatcatcher, least Bell's vireo) resources, as appropriate?
 Are biological monitors present onsite?
 Are appropriate measures in place to protect sensitive habitat and/or drainages (i.e., flagging, signage, exclusion fencing, biological monitor, appropriate buffer distance enacted)?
 Have wildlife been relocated from work areas?
+If yes, describe below.
 Have impacts occurred to adjacent habitat (sensitive or non-sensitive)?
+If yes, describe below.
 Did you observe any threatened or endangered species?
-List: Are there wetlands or water bodies present near construction activities?
+If yes, describe below.
+If there are wetlands or water bodies near construction activities, are adequate measures in place to avoid impacts on these features?
 Have there been any work stoppages for biological resources?
-Cultural and Paleontological Resources Are identified cultural/paleo resources that will not be relocated/salvaged clearly marked for exclusion?
-Are archaeological and paleontological monitors onsite if needed?
+If yes, describe below.
+Cultural and Paleontological Resources Yes No N/A Are identified cultural/paleo resources that will not be relocated/salvaged clearly marked for exclusion?
+Are archaeological and paleontological monitors onsite, if needed?
 Are appropriate buffers maintained around sensitive resources (e.g. cultural sites)?
 Have there been any work stoppages for cultural/paleo resources?
-Hazardous Materials Are hazardous materials stored appropriately?
+If yes, describe below.
+Hazardous Materials Yes No N/A Are hazardous materials that are stored or used on site properly managed?
 Are procedures in place to prevent spills and accidental releases?
-Are appropriate fire prevention and control measures in place?
-Is contaminated soil properly handled or disposed of, if applicable?
-Work Hours and Noise Are night lighting reduction measures in place, as needed?
-Is construction occurring within approved hours (7am-5pm, M-F)?
-Are noise control measures in place within 100 feet of sensitive receptors as needed?
+Are required fire prevention and control measures in place?
+Are contaminated soils properly managed for onsite storage or offsite disposal?
+Work Hours and Noise Yes No N/A Are required night lighting reduction measures in place?
+Is construction occurring within approved hours?
+Are required noise control measures in place?